j-d-b/css-guide/README.md

 * Prefix classes that are used as javascript hooks with  with `js-`
 * Do not style these; they should not appear in CSS files

+### Abstracts
+* Prefix abstracts with `a-`
+* Abstracts are general and highly reusable
+* Abstracts may be used in any number of unrelated contexts
+* Abstracts should not change any structure outside itself (e.g. `margin`, `position`, `display`)
+* Abstracts should not contain components, only other abstracts and sub-elements
+* Abstracts are a subset of components that aren't tied to a specific piece of UI

+Examples: `a-button`, `a-media`, `a-list`, `a-card`, `a-menu`

 ### Components
-* Components are made up of two subtypes:
+* Components are distinct, specifically-purposed part of the UI
-  1. General, abstract, and highly reusable
-  2. Distinct, specifically-purposed pieces of UI

-###### 1. Abstract components
-* Prefix abstract components with `ac-`
-* Abstract components may be used in any number of unrelated contexts
-* Abstract components should not change any structure outside itself (e.g. `margin`, `position`, `display`)
-* Abstract components cannot contain other objects or components, only sub-elements

-Examples: `ac-button`, `ac-media`, `ac-list`

-###### 2. Distinct components
-* Distinct components need no prefix
+* Components need no prefix
-* Distinct components start a context
+* Components start a context
-* Distinct components can contain other components and objects
+* Components can contain other components and objects

-Examples: Basically any of your custom elements!
+* Components are basically any of your custom elements!

+Examples: `chatbox`, `sidebar`, `staff-list`

 Now let's reflect these additions in our navbar example, and add a couple more elements:
 ```
 <div class="l-row u-width-50">
   <div class="navbar navbar--blue t-bold js-main-nav">